New hikers wishing to join our club, please go to the New Members page and read the information and check the links from that page.

 The Groundsheet is restricted to members because it provides detailed information about upcoming outings.
-It provides the detail of where and when to book and most importantly, who to notify when you have booked for a particular trip.
+It provides the details of where and when to book and most importantly, who to notify when you have booked for a particular trip.
 It is distributed by email as soon as it is published.
 Please download the Groundsheet when it arrives in your Inbox and keep it available on your desktop for most efficient access.

 Hike Leaders are responsible for the safety of the group they are leading.
 OCV has developed Guidelines for Hike Leaders – Updated Oct 2022 to assist.
 Please familiarize yourself with these guidelines before leading a hike.